nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to perform local search operations, even on 12000+ module jsons quickly.
+2. Should be able to perform local search operations, even on 12000+ module JSONs quickly.
 3. Should be easily usable by someone who has not used CLI before.

 ### Glossary